ragardner/tksheet/docs/DOCUMENTATION.md

     - `"add_rows"` when a user has inserted rows.
     - `"delete_columns"` when a user has deleted columns.
     - `"delete_rows"` when a user has deleted rows.
-    - `"move_columns"` when a user has dragged and dropped columns.
+    - `"move_columns"` when a user has dragged and dropped OR sorted columns.
-    - `"move_rows"` when a user has dragged and dropped rows.
+    - `"move_rows"` when a user has dragged and dropped OR sorted rows.
-    - `"sort_rows"` when rows have been re-ordered by sorting.
-    - `"sort_columns"` when columns have been re-ordered by sorting.
     - `"select"`
     - `"resize"`
+- These event names would be used for `"<<SheetModified>>"` bound events for example.

 - For events `"begin_move_columns"`/`"begin_move_rows"` the point where columns/rows will be moved to will be under the `event_data` key `"value"`.
 - Key **`["sheetname"]`** is the [name given to the sheet widget on initialization](https://github.com/ragardner/tksheet/wiki/Version-7#initialization-options), useful if you have multiple sheets to determine which one emitted the event.